-All shoulder arthroplasties are inclusive of the reattachment of any muscles divided for access to the shoulder, accompanying excision of osteophytes, acromioplasty, synovectomy and shoulder arthrotomy with associated removal of debris.
+All shoulder arthroplasties are inclusive of the division of, reattachment of, or relocation of any muscles and/or tendons divided for access to the shoulder, accompanying excision of osteophytes, acromioplasty, synovectomy and shoulder arthrotomy with associated removal of debris.

 The following general requirements apply to all indications except where they differ from the specific requirements.
 The specific requirements take precedence over any stated general requirement.